Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

     TEST PASSED
    ```

+> Note: If you get errors like "error while loading shared libraries: libxilinxopencl.so.2: cannot open shared object file: No such file
+or directory", it's because XRT is not installed in KV260 default rootfs.
+Please run `sudo dnf install xrt` to install XRT.

 ### Congratulations

 We have completed creating a custom platform from scratch and verifying it with a simple vadd application.